nsv-format/nsv/yapping.md

 I mean, it _is_ metadata of a table.
 I'm still thinking.
 But CSV does more or less fine just letting one include the column names as the first row.
-Then again, CSV allows no type annotations, no comments on fields, and having reacher metadata is one of the goals here.
+Then again, CSV allows no type annotations, no comments on cells, and having reacher metadata is one of the goals here.

 ### Using semver for anything